boltops-tools/lono/docs/_docs/app-definitions.md

 Note that some of the source code is truncated to keep the explanation concise.
 In this example, the source is set as `example`.
 This tells lono to use the template source found at `source/example.yml`.
 The `.yml` extension is inferred automatically.

 The variables to use are: `app`, `instance_type` and `elb`.
 These variables will be available to the `source/example.yml` template.
+These variables are only avalable specifically to the template source, whereas [shared variables]({% link _docs/shared-variables.md %}) are available globally to all templates.

 Lastly, the output name specified is `example-stack`.
 This tells lono to generate the output template to `output/example-stack.yml`.
 The `.yml` extension is inferred automatically.

-When `lono generate` runs, lono uses the information in `config/templates/base/stacks.rb` and files in `templates` to generate templates in the `output` folder.
+When `lono generate` runs, lono uses the information in `app/definitions/base.rb` and `app/templates/example.yml` to generate the template to `output/templates/example.yml`.

-Template configurations are also layered by lono which is covered in [Layering Support]({% link _docs/layering.md %}).
+Template definitions also support layering, covered in [Layering Support]({% link _docs/layering.md %}).

 ### Template conventions

 The template declaration follows a naming convention that can be used to shorten your template declarations.
 Let's say that the template's output name matches the source name:

-`config/templates/base/stacks.rb`:
+`app/definitions/base.rb`:

 ```ruby
 template "example" do